strapdata/elassandra/docs/elassandra/source/docker.rst

 Make a cluster
 ..............

-In the case there is only one elassandra instance per docker host, the easiest way is to start the container with ``--net=host``.
+In case there is only one elassandra instance per docker host, the easiest way is to start the container with ``--net=host``.

 When using the host network is not an option, you could just map the necessary ports with ``-p 9042:9042``,  ``-p 9200:9200`` and so on... but you should be aware that docker default network will considerably slow down performances.